- Duration: 3 years

 Learning outcome

-The PhD program has integrated and implemented the European Qualifications Framework (EQF)/ the National Qualifications Framework (NKR) in the research education. i.e. 3rd cycle/ level 8.
+The PhD programme has integrated and implemented the European Qualifications Framework (EQF)/the National Qualifications Framework (NKR) in the research education. i.e. third cycle/level 8.

 The aims of the PhD programme can be described as follows:

-1) to be at the forefront of knowledge about his/her academic field, and that he / she masters the field’s philosophy of science and relevant methods.
+- is in the forefront of knowledge within their academic field and masters the field’s philosophy of science and relevant methods.

-2) to evaluate the usefulness and relevant application of different methods and processes in research and scholarly development projects.
+- can evaluate the expediency and application of different methods and processes in research and scholarly development projects.

-1) to formulate research problems and plan research and scholarly work.
+- can formulate problems, plan and carry out research and scholarly development work.

-2) to carry out scholarly research at a high international level.
+- can carry out research and scholarly research work of a high international standard.

-1) identify new relevant ethical issues and carry out his/her research with scholarly integrity.
+- can identify new relevant ethical issues and carry out research with scholarly integrity.

-2) manage and / or understand complex interdisciplinary assignments and processes.
+- can manage complex interdisciplinary assignments and projects.

-3) communicate research and development work through organized Norwegian and international channels.
+- can communicate research and development work through recognised Norwegian and international channels.

-5) assess the needs for, to initiate and practice innovation.
+- can assess the needs for, initiate and practice innovation.

 - the design of the project, including formulation of a research question